 The days of designing a website that mirrors the copy on your sales collateral or trade show handouts are over.
 Smart B2B marketers know that a website is a crucial element in the company’s overall marketing mix and that you have to work to improve your website over time to get maximum results.

 Your website has the potential to be much more than just a place to share product information or features through text and images.
 Marketers now have the ability to add interactivity to websites, personalize content, and continually update site content to make the website a much more powerful marketing tool.

 Another common website problem that many B2B technology companies fall victim to is reusing old marketing copy, often from an old website or brochure.
 While that copy may be technically correct or relevant, when you’re redesigning your website, it’s a prime opportunity to rethink your message and ensure that your copy is relevant to your audience.

 Tip: Your website should not just say what your company is or what your product does, but also showcase to your ideal customer how you can help solve a problem they are facing.

 61% of mobile users will not return to a website if they had a poor experience, yet poor mobile UI/UX still runs rampant.
-The age-old excuse of “my customers are only using our site from their desktops” just isn’t true anymore, and the data backs it up: according to Google, over 50% of searches around the world are now happening on mobile phones.
+The age-old excuse of “my customers are only using our site from their desktops” isn’t true anymore--and has not been for some time.
+The data backs it up: up to 70% of all web activity is from mobile users.